cubic1271/brolip/README.rst

 Motivational Blurb
 >>>>>>>>>>>>>>>>>>

-The Bro logging library started as a kind of universal translator for btest.
+This Bro logging library started as a kind of universal translator for btest.
 Since it would be nice if new logging formats could re-use existing btests, we decided to put together a kind of universal translator for bro log files.
 However, as the library matured a bit, it became evident that this kind of library could be very useful for bro users / developers when performing nontrivial post-processing and analysis of bro log files.
 We spent a little bit of time documenting this code and making sure it would be reasonably straightforward to extend to support e.g. SQL, and viola!
 We had a library.

 Vital Statistics
 >>>>>>>>>>>>>>>>